 About one-third of Hispanic households across the country lack access to the internet and do not have high-speed broadband infrastructure in their communities.
 In addition, not everyone has the knowledge and skills to leverage the internet once connected to it.
-The "National Skills Coalition found that approximately 50 percent of Black workers and 57 percent of Hispanic workers lack robust digital skills."
-The Brookings Institution saw digital skills requirements for jobs increase between 2002 and 2016.
-Notably, 70 percent of American jobs required medium to high digital skills in 2016.
-Only 44 percent required the skills in 2002.
-A new study published by the National Skills Coalition and Federal Reserve Bank of Atlanta reported on a 2021 analysis of job openings across the U.S., and the study found that 92 percent of all jobs required some level of digital skills.
+The "National Skills Coalition found that approximately 50% of Black workers and 57% of Hispanic workers lack robust digital skills."
+The Brookings Institution study saw digital skills requirements for jobs increase between 2002 and 2016.
+Notably, 70% of American jobs required medium to high digital skills in 2016.
+Only 44% required the skills in 2002.

 More jobs were added to the technology industry between 2000 and 2020.
-The rate of Information Technology (IT) job growth increased 60 percent faster than jobs overall from 2005 to 2020.
+The rate of Information Technology (IT) job growth increased 60% faster than jobs overall from 2005 to 2020.
 Persons of color, including Hispanic persons in the Kansas City region, face barriers to higher wage jobs due to a lack of digital skills.